Wael1122/waa/Info-script-comparison.md

 `System Theme` `System Icons` `CPU` `GPU` `Memory`<br \>
 `System Font` `Disk` `Battery` `Current Song` `Local IP`<br \>
 `Public IP` `Users` `Birthday`

-**Neofetch has a more stylized output**<br \>
-Neofetch aims to have a prettier and more configurable output, almost every info<br \>
-function has config options to customize the output.

 **Neofetch can display a progress bar next to certain info**<br \>
 Neofetch can show a progress bar next to the following info: